fhopfensperger/git-releaser/README.md

 `-c` flag is used to create a new release branch

-Based on the version of the latest release `branch` or `tag`, the version number of the patch is incremented by one, if the `-s (--source-brach)` `default: main` branch is newer (based on the commit hash) than for the latest release.
+Based on the version of the latest release `branch` or `tag`, the version number of the patch is incremented by one, if the `-s (--source-brach)` `default: main` branch is newer (based on the commit hash) than the latest release.

 Set the `-n` `--next-version` flag to release a new `PATCH`, `MINOR` or `MAJOR` version, for example, `-n MINOR` will create a `release/v1.8.0` for `release/v1.7.4`